Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 However, the Cartel Act contains specific rules on media mergers.
 In view of the exemption from the one-stop shop principle pursuant to Article 21(4) of the EU Merger Regulation, media mergers require a filing to both the European Commission and the FCA if the relevant thresholds are triggered.

 What is the relevant authority?

-In Austria, concentrations must be notified to the FCA and the so-called ‘official parties’, namely the FCA and the federal cartel prosecutor (FCP).
+In Austria, concentrations must be notified to the FCA, which also has to forward the notification to the second so-called ‘official party’, namely the federal cartel prosecutor (FCP).
 The FCA is an independent body that administratively belongs to the Ministry of Economics, while the FCP reports to the federal minister of justice.